Alluxio/alluxio-py/tests/README.md

 # Parallel Read

-There are two modes for testing parallel read.
+There are two modes for testing parallel read: local and remote.
-The first mode reads the same file many times in parallel to stress test the performance and stability of the file metadata server and data server.
+Local mode reads the same file multiple times in parallel to stress test the performance and stability of the file metadata server and data server.
-The second mode reads files written by a different node to stress test data transfer over a congested network.
+Remote mode reads files written by a different node to stress test data transfer over a congested network.

-## Mode 1
+## Local Mode

 All python processes on the same node read the same file from Alluxio.
-In this mode, do not specify `--node`, specify `--src` to the file you want to read.
+In this mode, specify `--src` as the file to read and do not specify `--node`.

 Example: